highpriesst/bookshelf/README.md

 Showcase the books you read.

---just the main page. - abandoned project.
+--just the main page. -re-visiting the project 'empty'